"Riches" Is The Blackity-Black Show The Diaspora Has Been Waiting For

 “This is the first time I've ever seen Black people in the UK portrayed in this way on TV,” Ayorinde says.
 “It's not right nor is it fair or nor is it truthful to portray us in one or two or three ways when we are so much more, so this is a portrayal that is long overdue.”

 Like me, Ayorinde is also Nigerian and has called both the U.S. and the UK her home at various points in her life.
-You can hear it in her voice, too, the different cultures she belongs to creating a striking continental accent peppered with tones from the Bay Area and the DMV (from her time at the mecca of Blackness, Howard University).
+You can hear it in her voice, too, the different cultures she belongs to creating a striking continental accent peppered with tones from the Bay Area and the Washington, D.C. area (from her time at the mecca of Blackness, Howard University).

 “I have a lot in common with Nina, so I really had to find that balance,” Ayorinde says.
 “I do that with all my roles, but particularly this one because we are so similar in our paths.
 Like, I literally sat down with my mom and my sisters to really talk about what it was like moving from London to America together.
 Being an immigrant is such an interesting, unique experience.
 You’re holding on to yourself, trying to be a part of something while feeling like you’re everywhere and nowhere at the same time.
 But you almost become a translator of sorts.”